Print this page (attorney exhibit format)

 5. Delivery Record and Preservation Summary

-Close-out materials are organized to show what was received, preserved, verified when used, and delivered so later reviewers can follow the matter without reconstruction.
+Preservation records are organized to show what was received, preserved, verified when used, and delivered so later reviewers can follow the matter without reconstruction.

 - What was received or accessed